 The signs and symptoms of a thyroid disorder vary, depending on the exact problem.
 Generally, problems tend to develop slowly, and women are more likely than men to develop thyroid disease.
 In women, thyroid disease can cause problems with the menstrual cycle, cause difficulty getting pregnant, and create problems during pregnancy.

-Common symptoms of a thyroid disorder in both men and women include:
+Common symptoms of a thyroid problem in both men and women include:

 - Changes in appetite